Anthony Wong (Hong Kong actor): Personal life

-Wong married Jane Ng Wai Zing in 1996 and they have two sons, Wong Yat Yat (born 1996) and Ulysses Wong (born 1998).
-Wong is taking care of his mother who now has dementia, while his sons now live outside of Hong Kong.
-In June 2018, it was revealed that he had a son named William (born 1998), with a woman known only as "Joyce" who is the niece of veteran actor and producer John Shum.
+Wong married his teenage sweetheart, Jane Ng Wai-zing, in 1992 but lived separately.
+They have two sons, born in 1996 and 1998.
+Wong and Ng signed a divorce agreement in 1998 but did not file for the divorce.
+In June 2018, it was revealed that he had a son named William (born 1998) in the UK with a woman named Joyce, who is the niece of John Shum.
+Since 2020, Wong has been living with his wife Ng after 28 years of living separately.

 In March 2018, Wong met his half-brothers, twins John William and David Frederick Perry, after a BBC story on Wong's search for his family was published.
 He also has a half-sister, Vera Ann.
 His father died in 1988 in Australia, where he and his first family settled after they left Hong Kong.
 His half-siblings did not know of Wong's existence until the BBC story was produced.

-In a 2005 interview with Star eCentral, Wong stated that amongst his prolific output during the 1980s and the 1990s, a considerable number of films he appeared in were "terrible."
-However, he does not regret making those films, as he needed the money to support his family.

 Wong is a supporter of the 2014 Umbrella Movement, a series of pro-democracy protests in Hong Kong.
 This has reportedly led to limited acting opportunities for him in mainland China.
 He has also voiced support for the 2019–20 Hong Kong protests.

-Wong travelled to Taiwan in May 2020, which fuelled speculation that he was moving to the island.
-However, Wong later revealed he was there for a filming commitment, nonetheless describing Taiwan's handling of the COVID-19 pandemic as "excellent" and expressing interest in staying long term.
-On 18 April 2021, Wong was approved for an Employment Gold Card, allowing him to work in Taiwan without needing to apply in advance.
+On 18 April 2021, Wong was approved for Taiwan's Employment Gold Card, allowing him to work in Taiwan without needing to apply in advance.
 It also allows him to receive tax incentives and National Health Insurance.